-Automatic Dependent Surveillance-Broadcast is a primary technology supporting the FAA’s Next Generation Air Traffic Control System, or NextGen, which will shift aircraft separation and air traffic control from ground-based radar to satellite-derived positions.
+Automatic Dependent Surveillance-Broadcast is a primary technology supporting the FAA’s Next Generation Air Transportation System, or NextGen, which shifts aircraft separation and air traffic control from ground-based radar to satellite-derived positions.
 ADS-B Out broadcasts an aircraft’s WAAS-enhanced GPS position to the ground, where it is displayed to air traffic controllers.
-It’s also transmitted to aircraft with ADS-B receivers, either directly or relayed by ground stations, to allow self-separation and increase situational awareness.
-An aircraft equipped with ADS-B In can display this data, increasing the pilot’s situational awareness.
+It’s also transmitted to aircraft with ADS-B receivers, either directly or relayed by ground stations, increasing the pilot’s situational awareness.

-If you’re ready to equip your aircraft now, or just want to determine which options make sense, our online tool will consider the kind of flying you do and help steer you to the appropriate solution(s).
+AOPA’s online tool evaluates the kind of flying you do and helps steer you to the appropriate datalink(s).
 Links on this page offer more information about a wide array of ADS-B topics.

-There are two paths to compliance, 978UAT or 1090ES.
+There are two paths to compliance, 978UAT or 1090ES, which are simply different ADS-B datalink options.
 A Universal Access Transceiver, or UAT, operates on 978 MHz (978UAT).
-UAT equipment costs generally are lower, and this frequency receives free weather information (not all UATs support the optional ADS-B In).
+This frequency receives free weather information, although not all UATs support the optional ADS-B In.

-The 1090ES datalink uses a Mode S Extended Squitter transponder (1090 MHz; “ES” refers to ADS-B information appended to the Mode S data).
-1090ES is required above 18,000 feet, outside of the United States, and for Part 135 operations.
+The 1090ES datalink uses a Mode S Extended Squitter transponder (1090 MHz; “ES” refers to ADS-B information appended to the Mode S data through an extended squitter).
+1090ES is required above 18,000 feet and by the growing number of countries outside of the United States with ADS-B mandates.
 However, 1090ES does not receive weather data.

 Already familiar with ADS-B technology and ready to explore your options?
 Use these links to explore technology-specific ADS-B product lists.